 Anime and Manga

-- Sumiyoshi of Excel Saga, who never talks, but communicated solely by speech bubbles, in a Kansai/Geordie accent.
+- Sumiyoshi of Excel♡Saga never talks, but communicates solely by speech bubbles, in a Kansai/Geordie accent.

 - Subversion: No Face in Spirited Away usually fits this trope as he is typically only able to communicate in sighs, murmurs and gestures that often leave the other characters baffled as to what he's trying to tell them, but he does temporarily become able to talk halfway through the film.

-- Most Pokémon are restricted to speaking their own names, although the humans around them sometimes take a long time to cotton on to their intentions.
+- Most Pokémon in Pokémon: The Series are restricted to speaking their own names, although the humans around them sometimes take a long time to cotton on to their intentions.